 Albania became a shareholder and member of IFC in 1991.
-Since then, IFC's investment in Albania totaled $621 million, including $180 million in syndicated loans, in 25 projects across a variety of sectors.
-Our committed investment portfolio in Albania as of 30 June 2013 is $213 million.
-In fiscal year 2013, IFC invested $207 million in Albania, including $146 million of syndicated loans.
-IFC’s advisory services in Albania aim to improve the investment climate, performance of private sector companies, access to finance, and to attract private sector participation in development of infrastructure projects.
+Since then, IFC's long term finance investment in Albania totaled $814.7 million, including $330.9 million mobilized from our partners, in 25 projects across a variety of sectors.
+In addition, IFC has supported trade flows of $6 million through its trade finance program.
+Our committed investment portfolio in Albania as of 30 June 2016 is $186.9 million.
+In fiscal year 2016, IFC invested $52 million in Albania.
+Through the joint GPs and independently, IFC’s advisory services in Albania aim to improve the investment climate, performance of private sector companies, access to finance, and to attract private sector participation in development of infrastructure projects.

 IFC Strategy in Albania

 Through a combination of investment and advisory services we will partner with clients in strategic sectors crucial for country’s long-term sustainable development, with a particular focus on: